esdc-devcop/esdc-devcop.github.io/README.md

 Each month will build on the previous where it will lead teams to developing applications better and faster though increasing automation and reducing feedback loops.

 Throughout all of this, we will need to keep in mind that their are many types of technology being used in applications that will need these implementations;
-so our solutions need to be non-tool dependant but offer suggestions and recommendations for tools.
+So our solutions need to be non-tool dependant but offer suggestions and recommendations for tools.
 We also need to keep in consideration that there are ~140 development teams in IITB and we will not have the capacity to help them all one-by-one.
 So we will need to lay out plans that can be adopted without our intervention.